Theo-Farnole/notion-vault/README.md

 Download Notion Vault for Windows from the [releases](https://github.com/Theo-Farnole/notion-vault/releases) page.

 ## FAQ
-### Why the connect workspace button is slow after authentification ?
+### Why the connect workspace button is slow after authentification?

 We use a server to convert the OAuth code to a permanent access code.
-THe server is hosted on render.com using the free tier, so after **15 minutes of inactivity, the server shuts down**.
-So, the first time click on "connect workspace" butotn, the server will have to build and start.
+The server is hosted on render.com using the free tier, so after **15 minutes of inactivity, the server shuts down**.
+So, the first time click on "connect workspace" button, the server will have to build and start.
 This takes about 45 to 60 seconds.

-### In which format is the export ?
+### In which format is the export?

 The backups are the requests' data from the API, saved in .json.
-It is not using Markdown, HTML or csv.
+It does not use Markdown, HTML, or csv.
 If you want to add this feature, an [issue](https://github.com/Theo-Farnole/notion-vault/issues/1) is open.

-### Can I import my backup in Notion ?
+### Can I import my backup in Notion?

 Not for the moment.